molily/molily.de/_posts/2017-11-25-robust-javascript.md

 ### Programmatic exceptions

 We’ve touched programmatic exceptions briefly in [“fail fast” assertions](#failing-fast).
-Let’s have a deeper look at them.
+Let us have a deeper look at them.

 Typically we take great efforts to avoid or catch exceptions during JavaScript runtime.
 Why should we deliberately cause exceptions?